atpar/example/README.md

     yarn asset:tokenize <AssetId>

-For more documentation on how to use the Typescript SDK please refer to the [Actus Protocol Docs](https://docs.actus-protocol.io/guides/getting-started)
+For more documentation on how to use the Typescript SDK please refer to the [ACTUS Protocol Docs](https://docs.actus-protocol.io/guides/getting-started)